phillips0616/phillips0616.github.io/index.md

 ##### Connecting Configurations

 Once you have a set of configurations they need to be connected into a graph.
-To do this we interate through each configuration and attempt to connect a path between it and its closest neighbors.
+To do this we iterate through each configuration and attempt to connect a path between it and its closest neighbors.
 A potential path between two configurations is interpolated and checked for collisions.
 We continue this process until we find _k_ collision free paths, where _k_ is a parameter that can be modified.
 The interesting part of implementing this was in computing and storing distances and interpolating paths.

 ###### Computing Distances

 I computed the distance as a weighted sum between the translational piece and the rotational piece, using the inner product of the two quaternions, as described in Kuffner's paper.
 Code snippets showing these calculations are below.
-Using this distance, I calculated the _k_ nearest neighbors naively, computing the current configurations distance from all other configurations and sorting the result (performance could be improved by using a k-d tree).
+Using this distance, I calculated the _k_ nearest neighbors naively, computing the current configuration's distance from all other configurations and sorting the result (performance could be improved by using a k-d tree).

 ```python
 #computes traditional euclidian distance in 3D